Stanley Wilson Jr.: Legal issues

+After his playing career concluded, Wilson started to show signs of Bipolar disorder, which manifested in manic episodes such as stripping naked in public; Wilson later told his mother about being molested as a child by a babysitter.
+Wilson had an episode in 2014 that saw a couple help him into a New York City hotel room and call his mother.

 On June 22, 2016, Wilson was shot by an elderly homeowner in Portland, Oregon, after Wilson attempted to break into the man's home while naked.
 He was hospitalized but recovered from his injuries and was charged with attempted burglary.
 In November 2016, Wilson tested positive for methamphetamines.
 He was arrested again in Portland on January 10, 2017, while again nude; the arresting officer noted he appeared to be on drugs when he was caught roaming naked around another neighborhood.

 On February 13, 2017, Wilson was sentenced to 10 days in jail with three years of probation for the June incident where he was shot; the judge also ordered him to undergo drug treatment, pay restitution for damages caused to homes, and write apology letters.
 On February 18, 2017, Wilson was arrested naked a third time allegedly attempting to burglarize a home.

 Death

-On February 1, 2023, Wilson died after collapsing at Metropolitan State Hospital in Los Angeles County.
+In the last five months of his life, Wilson had been in the Twin Towers Correctional Facility in downtown Los Angeles after he had broken in a home in Hollywood Hills during a psychotic break.
+On February 1, 2023, he was transported by sheriff's deputies to Metropolitan State Hospital in Norwalk for psychiatric treatment.
+He died at the hospital that day.
 He was 40.
+Two separate autopsies stated that he died of a pulmonary thromboembolism, but accounts of whether he died at the facility or the hospital differed.
+These inconsistencies led the Wilson family to file a wrongful death lawsuit against the Sheriff's Department, the Department of State Hospitals and L.A.
+County in September 2023.

+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.